 Indoor vs. Outdoor Use

-While most laser tape measures are only suited for measuring distance indoors, there are some products that are specifically made for outdoor use.
-Most outdoor models are designed to measure longer distances, but the laser light of the laser measure doesn’t change in any way.
-However, the body of the tool is greatly improved for outdoor products because it needs to be able to stand up to rain, snow, and fluctuating temperature extremes.
+While most laser tape measures are only suited for measuring distance indoors, there are some products that are specifically for outdoor use.
+Most outdoor models can measure longer distances, but the laser light of the laser measure doesn’t change in any way.
+However, the bodies of outdoor models need to be able to stand up to rain, snow, and fluctuating temperature extremes.

-This weather resistance helps to prevent the interior of the tool from becoming damaged by moisture buildup, but the tightly sealed case also keeps out dust.
+This weather resistance helps prevent the interior of the tool from becoming damaged by moisture buildup, and the tightly sealed case also keeps out dust.
 However, the upgraded case does come at a cost, so users can expect to pay more for an outdoor laser measure.

 Accuracy and Range

-The accuracy and measurement range are typically given together, with most products claiming an average accuracy rating to within 1/8 inch at a distance of 50 feet.
-However, some laser measures can measure much longer distances, while others can measure more than 320 feet accurately.
+The accuracy and measurement range are typically listed together, with most products claiming an average accuracy rating to within 1/8-inch at a distance of 50 feet.
+However, some laser distance measures can accurately measure much longer distances, up to 320 feet.
 Just remember that as the distance increases, accuracy can begin to falter.

-Laser measures rated for use at long distances often have a higher degree of accuracy, with many products capable of accurately measuring to within 1.6 millimeters or 1/16 inch.
-This increase in accuracy is often attributed to a stronger laser, but a stronger laser also usually comes with a higher price.
+Laser measures rated for use at long distances often have a higher degree of accuracy, with many products capable of accurately measuring to within 1.6 millimeters or 1/16-inch.
+This increase in accuracy is often due to a stronger laser, which usually comes with a higher price tag.

-When selecting a laser measuring tool, consider the tool’s various functions that may help make a project as efficient and successful as possible.
-Those who have no experience using a laser measure may want to consider a model with detailed operating instructions or very basic functionality.
+When selecting a laser distance measurer, consider the tool’s various functions that may help make a project as efficient and successful as possible.
+Those who have no experience using a laser distance measurer may want to consider a model with detailed operating instructions or one with very basic functionality.

-A laser measure’s basic job is to simply measure the distance between two points, but products are made that can perform additional specialized functions:
+A laser measurer’s basic job is to simply measure the distance between two points, but some measurers can perform additional specialized functions:

-- Some laser measures contain an integrated calculator that uses the length and width of measurements to provide the area of the room, which is necessary for flooring projects.
+- Some laser distance measures contain an integrated calculator that uses the length and width measurements to provide the area of the room, which is necessary for flooring projects.

-- Other products also can calculate volume using multiple laser measurements, which is helpful, for example, when determining the type of heater needed for a specific volume of space.
+- Other products can calculate volume using multiple laser measurements, which is helpful, for example, when determining the type of heater needed for a specific space.

-- Some laser measures contain a Pythagorean measurement function that uses known proportions to find an unknown length or distance.
+- Still other laser measures contain a Pythagorean measurement function that uses known proportions to find an unknown length or distance.

-A bright display with text that’s easy to read in dim lighting is an integral feature of a laser measure.
+A bright display with text that’s easy to read in dim lighting is an integral feature of a laser distance measurer.
 If the display is backlit, the text is easier to see in both direct sunlight and low-light conditions.